kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

   return result;
 }
 ```
-ViewClipboard just receives index and display that clipboard. <br />
+ViewClipboard simply receives an index and displays the corresponding clipboard. <br />
-If we insert negative index, but size is not in range, we can't display it. <br />
+If we insert a negative index but the size is not in range, we can't display it. <br />
 <br />

 ## Analyze & Exploit
 <br />

-There's no function for modifying data.
-Only creating or erasing is possible. <br />
+There's no function for modifying data; only creating or erasing is possible. <br />
 First, let's see if we can get some address is possible. <br />
 <br />